sphanit/cohan_planner_multi/README.md

-## The latest version is maintained here: https://github.com/sphanit/CoHAN2.0
+## The latest version for ROS1 is maintained here: https://github.com/sphanit/CoHAN2.0
+## The latest version for ROS2 is maintained here: https://github.com/sphanit/CoHAN-Nav2

 # CoHAN Planner Multi